Visiting the world’s very first Book Town, in the words of John Denver, is like “comin’ home to a place I’d never been before.”

-Building a Book Town
+Building the First Book Town in Wales

-2. Hay-on-Wye is a small town in an agriculture region of Wales and he wanted to do something to enhance the community and provide jobs for those not engaged in agriculture.
-Yep, that speaks to the farmer’s daughter in me.
+2. Hay-on-Wye is a small town in an agriculture region of Wales.
+Richard Booth wanted to do something to enhance the community and provide jobs for those not engaged in agriculture.
+He wanted to keep the small town alive.

 Book Towns Around the World